DSpace/dspace-angular/docs/Configuration.md

 In order to start using one of these services, select it from the [Angulartics Providers page](https://angulartics.github.io/angulartics2/#providers), and follow the instructions on how to configure it.

-The google analytics script was added in [`main.browser.ts`](https://github.com/DSpace/dspace-angular/blob/ff04760f4af91ac3e7add5e7424a46cb2439e874/src/main.browser.ts#L33) instead of the `<head>` tag in `index.html` to ensure events get sent when the page is shown in a client's browser, and not when it's rendered on the universal server.
+The Google Analytics script was added in [`main.browser.ts`](https://github.com/DSpace/dspace-angular/blob/ff04760f4af91ac3e7add5e7424a46cb2439e874/src/main.browser.ts#L33) instead of the `<head>` tag in `index.html` to ensure events get sent when the page is shown in a client's browser, and not when it's rendered on the universal server.
 Likely you'll want to do the same when adding a new service.